-My On Belonging project was launched in February 2018 at the Menil Collection's Byzantine Fresco Chapel.
-I offered two live performances that are interspersed with voices recordings by my mother, daughter, husband, and comments extracted from survey response cards completed by more than 450 community members in six cities.
+My On Belonging is 40-minute live performance and installation that was launched in February 2018 at the Menil Collection's Byzantine Fresco Chapel.
+Through the production, I explore my journey as a transnational citizen alongside my family’s history of migration and displacement.
+In my performance, I incorporate my history interwoven with voice recordings by my mother, daughter, husband as well as audio renditions from comments extracted from survey response cards that were completed by more than 450 community members in six cities.
 I used some survey response cards for the site-specific art installation that I created outside the Chapel on an oak tree which I wrapped with ajrak fabric from my home city, Karachi, Sindh (Pakistan)—the ajrak design is also claimed by residents in Gujarat, India.

 I am available to tour On Belonging with all or some of the project components (performance, site-specific installation, workshops, and community conversations).
 Please contact me if you're interested in bringing On Belonging to your city or campus!